rhizomik/BESDUI/Results/Sieuferd/Readme.md

 **Task 12**.
 [Export the chosen offer into another information system which uses a different schema](/Benchmark/12.md)
 > "Save in the local computer the information about the vendor for **Offer3499** and, if possible, restrict it to just label, homepage and country and map them to  **schema.org** terms name, url and nationality".

-SIEUFERD does not yet have a data export feature, although results may be retrieved in a transformed schema; thus we rate SIEUFERD 50% on the "Capacity" scale for this task.
+SIEUFERD does not yet have a data export feature, although results may be retrieved in a transformed schema; thus we rate SIEUFERD 50% on the "Capability" scale for this task.

 | Interaction Steps                                            |  K |  P |  H |
 |--------------------------------------------------------------|----|----|----|